-Objective: Regional planning projects and technical assistance to communities and other RPCs/MPOs.
+Objective: Regional planning projects and technical assistance to communities.
 This includes scoping and performance of studies, attending community meetings on specific issues or items, review of development impacts for transportation issues.
-Also includes participation in NH MPO coordination meetings, RPC Executive Director Meetings, or other RPC/MPO activities related to cooperative or coordinated transportation planning.

-- 1. General Transportation Assistance: Providing general transportation planning and technical assistance to area communities and other public entities on an as-requested basis and when financially and technically feasible.
+1. General Transportation Assistance: Providing general transportation planning and technical assistance to area communities and other public entities on an as-requested basis and when financially and technically feasible.
 Occasionally RPC staff will work with other NH MPOs, MPOs from bordering states or other planning partners to address a specific issue or to accomplish a specific task.
 Past work in this area has included coordination of the Congestion Management Process, and development of common MPO project selection criteria.
-This task includes attending local Planning Board, Board of Selectmen, and other meetings to discuss or provide input on transportation related topics as requested. - Work Product: Reports and memoranda related to local assistance as required. - Activity: Participation in regional working groups (as needed) - Activity: Attendance at local meetings and advisory groups (as needed) - 2.
-Development Impact Review: Attend NH DOT scoping meetings, review and comment on land use development proposals and traffic impact studies as requested or as part of the Development of Regional Impacts process.
+This task includes attending local Planning Board, Board of Selectmen, and other meetings to discuss or provide input on transportation related topics as requested.

+Work Product: Reports and memoranda related to local assistance as required.
+Work Product: Participation in regional working groups (as needed) Work Product: Attendance at local meetings and advisory groups (as needed)

+2. Development Impact Review: Attend NH DOT scoping meetings, review and comment on land use development proposals and traffic impact studies as requested or as part of the Development of Regional Impacts process.

-Work Product: Comments on Traffic Impact Studies and development proposals as requested Work Product: Provide input regarding Developments of Regional Impact as requested.
+Work Product: Comments on Traffic Impact Studies and development proposals as requested

-3. Complete Streets Policy and Guidance: Develop a Complete Streets policy for the region and provide technical assistance to communities in implementing their own Complete Streets Policies and Complete Streets demonstration projects.
+4. Complete Streets Policy and Guidance: Develop a Complete Streets policy for the region and provide technical assistance to communities in implementing their own Complete Streets Policies and Complete Streets demonstration projects.

-Work Product: Complete Streets Policy for the RPC MPO region Work Product: Documentation of local assistance on Complete Streets projects
+Work Product: Complete Streets Policy for the RPC MPO region

+Work Product: Documentation of local assistance on Complete Streets projects

-4. Scenic Byway Corridor Management Plan Implementation: During FY2015-2016 RPC has worked with regional corridor committees to develop Corridor Management Plans for the NH Coastal Scenic Byway (traversing Seabrook, Hampton, North Hampton, Rye, New Castle and Portsmouth) and the Robert Frost/Stagecoach Scenic Byway (traversing Atkinson, Hampstead, Chester, Auburn, and Derry).
+6. Scenic Byway Corridor Management Plan Implementation: During FY2015-2016 RPC has worked with regional corridor committees to develop Corridor Management Plans for the NH Coastal Scenic Byway (traversing Seabrook, Hampton, North Hampton, Rye, New Castle and Portsmouth) and the Robert Frost/Stagecoach Scenic Byway (traversing Atkinson, Hampstead, Chester, Auburn, and Derry).
 Going forward, efforts will shift to supporting and providing technical assistance to the two Byway Councils in implementing CMP recommendations, including project development as requested.